dendronhq/dendron-site/vault/dendron.release.2021-08-24.md

 ### Highlights

-- (workspace) better lookup commands: new note and schema lookups, that are much faster and more stable, are now default for all workspaces
+- (workspace) better lookup commands: new note and schema lookups, that are much faster and more stable, are now default for all workspaces ([[docs|dendron.release.changelog#better-lookup-by-default]])
 - **(breaking-change)** breaking changes have been made to vault selection and copy note link modifier behaviors [[docs|dendron.release.changelog#breaking-changes]]
   - [[note lookup modifier docs|dendron.topic.lookup.modifiers]]
   - [[note lookup keybinding docs|dendron.topic.lookup.keybindings]]